 Building Up Your Application

-Getting a personal loan is not difficult today because many institutions have made the process so easy and unintimidating.
+Getting a personal loan is relatively easy today because many institutions have made the process easy and unintimidating.
 However, to get a great deal from a loan that has a low-interest rate, consumers only need to create a file that says to lenders that they are not a credit risk.
-Your FICO score, a clean credit report and even savings are the best hedges against financial risk.
+Your FICO score, a clean credit report, and savings are the best hedges against financial risk.